p1ng-request/docs/templates/Naas/Naas_Add_Scheduler.md

 ```

 ### Setup Variables
-- `path`: path of the notebook to be deploy in production if no path is set, the current notebook will be sent to production.
+- `path`: path of the notebook to be deploy in production.
+If no path is set, the current notebook will be sent to production.
 - `cron`: We use CRON tasks to schedule notebooks, find the syntax you need to on: https://crontab.guru/
 - `notif_down`: List of emails.
 Receive an email when the notebook run fails.
 By default, you will received notifications on your email used on your naas account
 - `notif_up`: List of emails.
 Receive an email when the notebook runs well.
 By default, you won't received notifications if it went well.